 Networking has come a long way since its beginnings.
 In the early days of computer networks, an average business’ deployment may have had a couple hubs and maybe a router if it connected to a wide area network or the Internet, hardly requiring an extensive network map.
 Today, however, the complexity of the typical business network has increased many times, in no small part due to the price of computer equipment dropping and the proliferation of smartphones and tablets into the enterprise.
 As a result, having a solid idea of what’s running on your network at any given time has become a top priority for network engineers and IT staff, and having an accurate, up-to-date network map is a huge part of that.

 A topographical map of your networking environment is critical to staying on top of your overall network and system health.
 In the same way that a road map can help you find your way as you drive a car, a network map will help you and your team plot your way around design issues.
-A good map will help you spot early signs of trouble before they become problems, and it will act as a great reference document for your staff—both old hands and newcomers to your team.
+Mapping your network will help you spot early signs of trouble before they become problems, and it will act as a great reference document for your staff—both old hands and newcomers to your team.

 What is a Network Map?

 A network map, in its simplest form, is a diagram of your network and each device attached to it.
 It should include not only switches, routers, firewalls, VLANs and access points, but also hosts on the network.
 Traditionally, these network maps were made by network and systems administrators using tools like Visio.
 The issue with making maps like this is that manually generated maps quickly fall out of date and generally don’t include clients on the network, due to the dynamic nature of client systems (laptops, phones and tablets) constantly joining and leaving the network.

 Building a manual network map for a modern, complex network can be time consuming, however, and because it’s out of date nearly as soon as it’s finished, many organizations don’t even make one.
 However, not having a network map can cost your team a lot more time than it takes to make one.